Nebo15/sage/README.md

  - Josh Forisha for letting me to use this awesome project name on hex.pm (he had a package with that name);
  - @michalmuskala, @alco and @alecnmk for giving feedback and ideas along my way;
- - all the Elixir community and Core Team.
-Guys, you are awesome ❤️.
+ - all the Elixir community and Core Team: you are awesome ❤️.